-Reaction to low reductant level - EU Stage V/China IV/Korea Tier 5
+Reaction at low reductant level - EU Stage V/China IV

 Its behaviour and the symbol depend on the installation of the engine in the machine.
 The Scania recommendation will lead to the behaviour and symbol described here, but this may differ between different machines.